Personalized email marketing: What it is, benefits, strategies

 2. Segment your contact list early on

 Once you’ve set up your signup forms and tracking, it’s time to make sure your contact lists are organized carefully – that’s how you achieve personalization for automated emails.
+Understanding how to send personalized emails at scale depends entirely on the quality of your segmentation.

 The rule of thumb is that you can’t get too narrow here.
 The deeper you go, the higher level of personalization you achieve.